Zorba, Male Belly Dancer

 Aziza Sa'id, wonderful instructor, wonderful person.

-Link opens in new window Aziza Sa'id is a wonderful teacher, and wonderful person!
-My wife and I have both taken workshops from her on various "editions" of the Link opens in new window Arabian Nights at Sea Belly Dance cruises.
+Aziza Sa'id is a wonderful teacher, and wonderful person!
+My wife and I both took various workshops from her on various "editions" of the Arabian Nights at Sea Belly Dance cruises.

 What can I say?
 Aziza's knowledge is well researched, her classes are informative and fun, and she is a very real human being!
 If you have an opportunity to take a class from her - don't miss it!